Vibrator (sex toy): Maines' myth of early use for female sexual stimulation

-Historian of technology Rachel Maines, in her book The Technology of Orgasm, has argued that the development of the vibrator in the late 19th century was in large part due to the requirements of doctors for an easier way to perform genital massage on women, often to "hysterical paroxysm" (orgasm), which was historically a treatment for the once common medical diagnosis of female hysteria.
+Historian of technology Rachel Maines, in her book The Technology of Orgasm, argued that the development of the vibrator in the late 19th century was in large part due to the need for an easier way to perform genital massage on women.
+Doctors would often perform the massage to cause "hysterical paroxysm" (orgasm), which was historically a treatment for the once common medical diagnosis of female hysteria.

-Maines writes that this treatment had been recommended since classical antiquity in Europe, including in the Hippocratic corpus and by Galen, and continued to be used into the medieval and modern periods, but was not seen as sexual by physicians due to the absence of penetration, and was viewed by them as a difficult and tedious task.
-Maines writes that the first use of the vibrator at the Salpêtrière was on hysterical women, but notes that Joseph Mortimer Granville denied that he had, or ever would have, used his invention for this purpose; additionally, Maines states that the true use of these medical vibrators, and the vibrators marketed for home use in the early 20th century, was not openly stated, but proceeded under 'social camouflage".
-One example of suggestive advertising given is a 1908 advert in National Home Journal for the Bebout hand-powered mechanical vibrator, containing the text "Gentle, soothing, invigorating and refreshing.
+Maines writes that this treatment had been recommended since classical antiquity in Europe - including in the Hippocratic corpus and by Galen - and continued to be used into the medieval and modern periods.
+The treatment was not seen as sexual by physicians due to the absence of penetration and was viewed by them as a difficult and tedious task.
+Maines writes that the first use of the vibrator at the Salpêtrière was on hysterical women but notes that Joseph Mortimer Granville denied that he had, or ever would have, used his invention for this purpose; additionally, Maines states that the true use of these medical vibrators, and the vibrators marketed for home use in the early 20th century, was not openly stated but proceeded under "social camouflage".
+One example of suggestive advertising given is a 1908 advert in National Home Journal for the Bebout hand-powered mechanical vibrator, containing the text "Gentle, soothing, invigorating, and refreshing.
 Invented by a woman who knows a woman's needs."